francoispalma/PMNS/README.md

 This project is an implementation of the Polynomial Modular Number System (PMNS), a system for fast modular arithmetic operations for use in cryptography.

-Focus is put on the Adapted Modular Number System (AMNS) so far.
-Generation is done for those for now.
-Support for other PMNS exists currently but accompanying generation doesn't exist as of yet.
+The main folder is currently being updated, for the latest code, see the "guided tour" folder for now.

+The "guided tour" folder contains all the code necessary to recreate the tables in "PMNS for cryptography: a guided tour".

 The implementation itself is in C with utility functions in Python for generation purposes.

-Currently a 64 bit and 128 bit versions are available.
-A 104 bit version using AVX512IFMA is possible in the future.

-In construction: the "guided tour" folder should contain all the code necessary to recreate the tables in "PMNS for cryptography: a guided tour" but it is currently in construction.

 ## Requirements